henninb/flutter-fivehundred/README.md

-# cribbage
+# Five Hundred

-A new Flutter project.
+A Flutter implementation of the classic Five Hundred card game.

 ## Getting Started